 A third thing that makes the inverse square law less relevant is that the inverse square law applies to the total energy density expanding outward from a single point.
 The damage generated by the E1 EMP is dependent upon the electric field intensity in volts per meter (or the magnetic field intensity in amperes per meter).
 These destructive components are linearly proportional to distance.
 If the inverse square law applied to EMP in the way that many people argue, then radio and television broadcasting would only be effective very close to the transmitting site.

 (To be technically correct, though, in a symmetrical nuclear detonation at extremely high altitudes, the inverse square law does begin having an effect because of gamma ray dissipation.
 Even for extremely high altitude bursts, though, the gamma ray dissipation may not obey the inverse square law if the weapon is designed to emit most of the gamma radiation in a highly-directional manner.)

-The important thing to remember is that for multiple high-altitude detonations, even if they are timed to be simultaneous using atomic clocks, the E1 components will not add.
+The important thing to remember is that for multiple high-altitude detonations, even if they are carefully timed to be simultaneous, the E1 components will not add.
 The E1 as a result of second and subsequent detonations may even be negligible, depending upon a number of factors.
 These factors include the gamma ray output of the weapons and the altitude of the detonations.

 More recent testing of portable professional two-way radios has shown that they were resistant to EMP up to quite high levels.
 Two-way radios must have fairly rugged inputs on the receive circuits since they have a transmitter in the same case as the receiver, often on the same circuit board.
 If two-way radios did not have fairly rugged receive circuits, the receive circuits could be blown as soon as the transmit button is pressed.
 One cannot extrapolate the EMP resistance of expensive professional two-way radios to all other solid-state radio receivers, especially inexpensive consumer radios.